Annex-Engineering/Masherbrum-K1/README.md

 Our discord server can be found here: https://discord.gg/MzTR3zE

-BOM/Sourcing Guide for a 250x250x250 Build can be found here: https://docs.google.com/spreadsheets/d/1O3eyVuQ6M4F03MJSDs4Z71_XyNjXL5HFTZr1jsaAtRc/edit?usp=sharing
+BOM/Sourcing Guide for a 250x250x230 Build can be found here: https://docs.google.com/spreadsheets/d/1O3eyVuQ6M4F03MJSDs4Z71_XyNjXL5HFTZr1jsaAtRc/edit?usp=sharing

 Frame Calculator: https://docs.google.com/spreadsheets/d/1OafYgwpRugKy69tp4yEFCRedxJVDkKtnEzjKQJuyjoY/edit?usp=sharing

 The goals of this project are as follows:

 - Fully Enclosed Design
-- 2020 and 2040 Frame Members
+- 2020, 2040, and 4040 Frame Members
 - Insulated Build Chamber (Not Heated)
-- Build Volumes of ~200^3 to 400^3 (use of whole plate available) + additional area to purge and wipe
+- Build Volumes of ~200^2 to 400^2 in XY(use of whole plate available) + additional area to purge and wipe and 180 to 380 in the Z
 - Direct Drive Extruder
 - Shortest Belt Paths Possible, 4 Motors, 2 Per X, 2 Per Y Axis
 - Moving Gantry, not Bed